redis-stack/redis-stack-docs/docs/ui/insight/tools/cli.md

 The CLI is accessible at any time within the application.
 It includes:

 * Type-ahead help.
-* A command helper that lets you filter and search.
+* A command helper that lets you filter and search commands.

 Try executing Redis commands as shown here.